pnsn/machine_learning_pnsn_data_set/README.md

 ## Figures

 ## Shortcomings & caveats
 - This only downloads data from IRIS.
 To get all/more of the CI/BK/NC data, update the code to first try IRIS, then SCEDC or NCEDC.
+Also, see above regarding 6 vs 3-channel sites.
 - The counter I put in to limit the number of Pwavelets for any given station to 100 didn't had a bug and didn't work.
 The result is some stations have many more than 100 Pwavelets, not necessarily a bad thing and the end user can decide how to select their data.
-- For 6-channel sites, I only collected the broadband data and not the strong motion data.
-The result is that the remaining strong motion Pwavelets are from sites that are only 3 or 4 channels which are usually noisier than 6-channel sites.
 - Be careful with data from 10-30 (regional, mantle triplications) and bw 100-120 degrees (Pdiff/PKP) where the predicted arrival might be more than the +/-5s that I assumed and hence the processing may not properly align on the arrival and may not get the "Trigger" label correct.
 A quick visual inspection can remedy this.

 ## Don't download data too fast!